 Cremation of bodies with amalgam fillings pollutes the atmosphere with airborne mercury which contaminates waterways and is easily absorbed by plants and wildlife.
-Mercury emissions are linked with birth defects, multiple sclerosis and kidney disease among many others ills.
+Mercury emissions are linked with birth defects, multiple sclerosis and kidney disease among many other ills.
+(2)

 To meet the new requirements, Scottish undertakers will either have to pull amalgam teeth from the corpses prior to cremation or install expensive air filtration equipment that would raise the cost of cremation significantly.
 Undertakers favor pulling the teeth as opposed to installation of the costly filtration devices.